-This is arranged the way I want it, but it's a mess.
-It will be much nicer when we are done.
+This is arranged the way I want, but it's a mess.
+It will be much nicer soon.

 First, make an open box to fit inside the drawer.
-Don't assume that your drawer is going to be square (mine weren't).
+Don't assume that your drawer will be square (mine weren't).
 Remember to allow for the thickness of the vertical boards.
 If you are going to glue your sideboards to the outside edge of the bottom, you will have to make it 3/8-inch smaller all around.

-You can measure, but I usually just stick two pieces of foam core together and adjust the sides' length before making the final cut.
-When you're done, you should have something like this:
+You can measure, but I usually stick two pieces of foam core together and adjust the sides' length before making the final cut.
+You should have something like this:

-I've been using that drawer for a while, so I already had a clear idea of the layout.
-After installing the foam core liner, I usually just arrange everything and then install the dividers.
+Since I'm organizing a drawer with known contents, I have an idea of the layout.
+After installing the foam core liner, I usually arrange the contents on the liner and install the dividers.
 Unfortunately, that wasn't going to work with this drawer.
 I wanted the lipsticks to be vertical, but they weren't stable enough to stand up independently.
-But not a big deal.
+Not a big deal.
 I just did a section at a time.

 I arranged the first lipsticks and put up a divider.
 Then I added a second grouping of lipsticks: